pygfx/pylinalg/CONVENTIONS.md

 contains the relevant vector data and that all other dimensions are batch/loop dimensions.
 As such, you can think of vectors being row vectors.

-# Functional API conventions
+# API conventions

-This API is for internal use and for power-users that want to vectorize operations on large sets of things.
+This API is for power-users that want to vectorize operations on large sets of things.

 Performance is prioritized over extensive input validation.

-The source for this API resides in the `pylinalg.func` subpackage and is organized by type.
+The source for this API resides in the `pylinalg` package and is organized by type.

 ## Function naming

-The functional API has rather verbose names, but it makes things explicit.

 Since all functions are exposed on the root `pylinalg` module object, a simple naming scheme is put in place:

 * Functions are organized by type.
-For example, functions that work on matrices, or create matrices, go into the `pylinalg/func/matrix.py` module and their function names are prefixed by `matrix_`.
+For example, functions that work on matrices, or create matrices, go into the `pylinalg/matrix.py` module and their function names are prefixed by `mat_`.
-* Creation routines, for example a function that creates a new rotation matrix based on an axis and an angle, are additionally prefixed with `make_`, e.g.
-  `matrix_make_rotation_angle_axis` would be a candidate function name.
-* Conversion routines are named simply, taking the example of a matrix to quaternion function: `quat_from_mat`

 ## Function signatures